Politics of Spain: Political parties

 Spain is a multi-party constitutional parliamentary democracy.
 According to the constitution, political parties are the expression of political pluralism, contributing to the formation and expression of the will of the people, and are an essential instrument of political participation.
 Their internal structure and functioning must be democratic.
 The Law of Political Parties of 1978 provides them with public funding whose quantity is based on the number of seats held in the Cortes Generales and the number of votes received.
 Since the mid-1980s two parties dominate the national political landscape in Spain: the Spanish Socialist Workers' Party (Partido Socialista Obrero Español) and the People's Party (Partido Popular).

 The Spanish Socialist Workers' Party (PSOE) is a social democratic centre-left political party.
 It was founded in 1879 by Pablo Iglesias, at the beginning as a Marxist party for the workers' class, which later evolved towards social-democracy.
 Outlawed during Franco's dictatorship, it gained recognition during the Spanish transition to democracy period, when it officially renounced Marxism, under the leadership of Felipe González.
 It played a key role during the transition and the Constituent Assembly that wrote the Spanish current constitution.
 It governed Spain from 1982 to 1996 under the prime ministership of Felipe González.
 It governed again from 2004 to 2011 under the prime ministership of José Luis Rodriguez Zapatero.

 The People's Party (PP) is a conservative centre-right party that took its current name in 1989, replacing the previous People's Alliance, a more conservative party founded in 1976 by seven former Francoist ministers.
 In its refoundation it incorporated the Liberal Party and the majority of the Christian democrats.
 In 2005 it integrated the Democratic and Social Center Party.
 It governed Spain under the prime ministership of José María Aznar from 1996 to 2004, and again from December 2011, and after much uncertainty caused by the inconclusive results of the 2015 general election and the 2016 election when the People's Party formed a minority government with confidence and supply support from liberal Ciudadanos (Cs) and the Canarian Coalition (CC), which passed due to the Spanish Socialist Workers' Party (PSOE) abstaining.
-A motion of no confidence in the Spanish government of Mariano Rajoy was held between 31 May and 1 June 2018, registered by the Spanish Socialist Workers' Party (PSOE) after the People's Party (PP) was found to have profited from the illegal kickbacks-for-contracts scheme of the Gürtel case.
+A motion of no confidence in the Spanish government of Mariano Rajoy was held between 31 May and 1 June 2018, registered by the Spanish Socialist Workers' Party (PSOE) after the People's Party (PP) was found to have profited from the illegal kickbacks-for-contracts scheme of the Gürtel affair.
 The motion was successful and resulted in the PSOE leader Pedro Sánchez becoming the new Prime Minister of Spain until his 2019 state budget was rejected requiring him to call a snap election for 28 April of the same year.

 The parties or coalitions represented in the Cortes Generales after the July 2023 election are: